Albuquerque New Mexico - Albuquerque Vacation Packages & Hotels

 Dynamic crossroads, From our most ancient civilizations to a vibrant futureAlbuquerque, New Mexico’s largest city (pop.
 720,000) is one of the most culturally diverse and historic cities in North America.
 Located on the historic crossroads of the Camino Real, the "King's Road" historic trade route that stretches from South America to northern New Mexico, Albuquerque was founded in 1706 as a Spanish settlement on the banks of the Rio Grande, and named for the Duke of Alburquerque.
 Many of the original Camino Real buildings and landmarks still stand.

-Historic preservation aficionados will have plenty of things to do in Albuquerque.
+Historic preservation aficionados will have plenty of things to do in Albuquerque, NM.
 Travel east/west on historic Route 66, taking in the iconic 1950s kitsch architecture.
 Old Town plaza is a charming, living reminder of the city’s regal Spanish heritage and a mecca for those seeking authentic Native American arts, crafts and jewelry.
 Just a few miles away is cosmopolitan downtown, with its modern architecture, bustling nightlife and bistro eateries.
 Continue up Central Avenue (old Route 66) toward the University of New Mexico (catch a concert or a Flamenco performance) to the funky boutiques of Nob Hill, the antique shops and hip, yet historic vibe of east Nob Hill.

 Heritage Hotels & Resorts has two perfect locations to base your Albuquerque vacation.
 Hotel Albuquerque at Old Town is in the heart of the tourist district and within walking distance to 7 museums and hundreds of shops and galleries.
 Nativo Lodge is conveniently located off Interstate 25 near Balloon Fiesta Park and close to the Sandia Mountains.